codepirateAd/React-Text-Manipulator/README.md

 # React-Text-Manipulator

+# For build files go to gh-pages branch
-For source code go to gh-pages branch
+# For source code go to master branch